 A Marketing Funnel refers to a marketing strategy that focuses on turning prospective users into customers making final purchases.

 If you have ever looked at a funnel, you would know that it's shaped like an inverted cone.
 The marketing funnel takes its essence from the shape of a funnel itself.
-If you are into digital marketing (or sales), a marketing funnel is a common word that you have come across.

 What is a Marketing Funnel?